gbarillot/svelte-rails/README.md

 Pros:
 - No compile time: faster workflow
-- Enables direct editing and saving of CSS from Chrome DevTools (productivity goes 🚀)
+- Enables direct editing and saving from Chrome DevTools (productivity goes 🚀)
-- Easier / more fexible to manage imports and variables (IMHO)
+- Easier / more fexible to manage imports and variables

 Cons:
 - You should disable cache in DevTools in Dev